 Upgrade Petition After Becoming a U.S. Citizen

-As you know from reading above, petitions for immediate relatives have a higher priority category.
+As you know from reading above, petitions for immediate relatives are in a higher priority category.
 Therefore, you may want to “upgrade” a petition if your recently became a U.S. citizen.
 If you filed a petition for your spouse and/or children when you were a lawful permanent resident and you are now a U.S. citizen, the type of immigrant visa that your family members can receive will change.
 In order to make this change, you must submit proof of citizenship to the National Visa Center so they can revise your family member’s visa category.
 Scan and save one of the following items as a PDF or JPG file:

-- A copy of the biodata page of your U.S. passport; or
+• A copy of the biodata page of your U.S. passport; or

-- A copy of your certificate of naturalization.
+• A copy of your certificate of naturalization.

 Send the proof of citizenship to the NVC as an attachment via the Public Inquiry Form.